 I can personally recommend Janome who supply the machines that I teach with, I particularly like the 230DC or the 360DC models which are digital.
 Or the 725S manual model, which is cheaper than the digital models but still has the top loading spool feature.

 Other brands to consider are Brother, Singer and Elna.

 Shop local where possible, search for ‘sewing machine centers’ near to you and that way it will be easy to get your machine serviced in the future.

 Buying for children or teens

-I teach children from age 8 upward to use the sewing machine so I get asked about kids machines a lot.
+I have taught children from age 8 upward to use the sewing machine so I have been asked about kids machines a lot.
 My advise is keep it simple but don’t underestimate what they will need if they are seriously interested in sewing.
 Consider buying second hand or ex-demo to see if the hobby sticks before splashing out in haste.

 My advise when buying for youngsters is do not buy a toy machine, good sewing machines do not cost less than £80 new, in my experience these mini machines can be very limiting, so much so that they may put the child off entirely.
 Parts cannot be changed and projects are limited on these toys.

 I would recommend looking at a machine like the Brother LS14S or the Janome 219S a simple but sturdy model that will last.
 And if your child grows tired of sewing you can steal the machine for yourself or sell it on.

 If you have a machine already in the house, supervise and teach them safety first but let them explore the machines capabilities in the way that only children can with complete creative freedom.